dkareh/KaPack/README.md

 ## Installing

 There isn't really an installation procedure either.
-If you want, you can add the `bin` directory to your `PATH`.
+If you want, you can add the `bin` directory to your PATH.

+## Live Syncing

+This used to be a feature, but was then removed because I (Daniel) didn't think it was as useful as I hoped.
+However, I might re-incorporate the code that handled syncing in the browser with some modifications to make it better.
+But the primary focus as of now is to improve bundling.
+This means fixing bugs, finishing `TODO`s, adding documentation or useful features, making more things "just work", etc.

 ## Contributing